venugopalreddy701/Mobile_to_PC-filetransfer/Readme.md

 ## Features

--Transfer files from PC to mobile using Wifi-hotspot or vice-versa.
+-Transfer files from PC to mobile or vice-versa using Wifi-hotspot.

 ## Tech Stack